fengyilin118/ABEA-HLS/README.md

  ## Code and FPGA BIN file

-In this work, we target Xilinx VU9P offered by Amazon AWS F1 instance. **The FPGA BIN file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
+ **The FPGA BIN file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
 The details of HLS code will be updated later.

 ## Kernel